 We work closely with the Centre for Environmental and Agricultural Informatics to deliver multidisciplinary research, consultation and postgraduate teaching.

 We have long-established links with the Institution of Agricultural Engineers (IAgrE), headquartered at Cranfield.
 IAgrE is for all those involved with engineering, science and technology within agriculture and the environment.
-Professor Jane Rickson, a Fellow of the Institution, is the current President.
+Professor Jane Rickson, a Fellow of the Institution, was president from 2018 to 2020.